 Mixing Milk Paint

+Milk paint comes in a powdered form that has a very long shelf life.
+But once it’s mixed up, milk paint doesn’t last very long.
 So, you have to mix your milk paint with water.
 Get the exact measurements and tips from the pros on how to mix milk paint here.

 Once your milk paint is mixed up and your furniture is prepped for paint, you’re ready to paint!

-The Best Paint Brushes For Painting Furniture
+The Best Paint Brushes For Milk Painting Furniture

+As for paintbrushes, these Zibra paint brushes are the very best paint brushes to paint furniture with milk paint!
 The different shapes make it SO.
 DARN.
 EASY. to get into the details, corners, and different areas of each piece of furniture.

 Just trust me on this one.
 If you paint furniture very much, you need a Zibra paintbrush.
 They are very affordable and can definitely be reused time and time again.

 My favorite is the round brush, and then probably either the triangle brush or the square brush.
 They are also excellent for crafts and painting walls as well!
+You can check out more of the best paint brushes for painting furniture here.

 Can You Spray Milk Paint?